-Georgia emissions tests are required of all vehicles new to any of the 13 counties that require an emissions test (see Inspection Requirements and Exemptions below for a complete list).
+Georgia emissions tests are required of all vehicles new to any of the 13 counties that require an emissions test.
 This requirement includes residents new to the state who have moved to a qualifying county.
-Proof of emissions testing from your former state doesn’t apply.
+Proof of emissions testing from your former state doesn't apply.

 You must have your vehicle inspected and registered within 30 days of moving to the qualifying county.

 The following 13 counties require emissions testing on vehicles registered in:

 You must have your vehicle tested annually, before your registration renewal.
 It's wise to have your vehicle tested several weeks prior to renewal to leave time for any necessary repairs.
 Emissions tests are valid for 12 months.

 Typically, your vehicle must be smog checked if it is:

 - A gasoline-powered vehicle with a 1997 model year and newer.